 You’ll find lots of different types of flagstone, and see a number of different names applied to these types.
 For example, you may see large, thick slabs referred to as “standup”.
 The reason for this is that they are often marketed standing on end in a rack.

 The stone is often referred to as patio stone for obvious reasons.
-These two types of stone are very different, each intended to be used in entirely different applications.
+These two types of stones are very different, each intended to be used in entirely different applications.
 This is why it pays to be careful and know exactly what you want when you go rock shopping.

 Having a clear vision and a good list can cut through a lot of the confusion when sorting the wide variety of prices with this type of stone material.
 For example, there are some types of flagstone that are intended for do-it-yourself use by non-pros.